scverse/scvi-tools/docs/user_guide/models/diagvi.md

 ```

 ## Preliminaries
+<span style="color:blue"> Question: SHould we change nomenclature in the plate model (adopts scvi-style) or in the text? </span>

 DiagVI takes as input expression matrices $X_1 \in \mathbb{R}^{N_1 \times \mathcal{V}_1}$ and $X_2 \in \mathbb{R}^{N_2 \times \mathcal{V}_2}$ from two unpaired modalities with independent feature sets $\mathcal{V}_1, \mathcal{V}_2$ and observations $N_1, N_2$.

-For count data such as scRNA-seq data DiagVI expects as input:
-- A raw count expression matrix $X \in \mathbb{R}^{N \times \mathcal{V}}$, where each row is a single cell among $N$ total cells and each column is a feature (e.g., a gene) among $\mathcal{V}$ total features.
+For **count data** such as scRNA-seq data DiagVI expects a raw count expression matrix $X \in \mathbb{R}^{N \times \mathcal{V}}$, where rows correspond to individual cells and columns correspond to features (e.g., genes).
-- Optionally, an experimental covariate such as batch annotation or confounding variables such as donor sex.
-- Optionally, cell label annotations that weakly inform the prior of the latent space and guide a classifier in semi-supervised training.

-For continuous data such as antibody-based single-cell proteomics data DiagVI expects as input:
-- A transformed (and optionally scaled) protein expression matrix $X \in \mathbb{R}^{N \times \mathcal{V}}$, where each row is a single cell among $N$ total cells and each column is a feature (e.g., a marker protein) among $\mathcal{V}$ total features.
+For **continuous data** such as antibody-based single-cell proteomics data, DiagVI expects a transformed (and optionally scaled) protein expression matrix $X \in \mathbb{R}^{N \times \mathcal{V}}$, where rows correspond to individual cells and each column is a feature (e.g., a marker protein).
-- Preprocessing expected: the input matrix is expected to be processed using for instance arcsinh or log1p transformations which are optionally followed by feature-wise scaling (e.g., z-score, min-max or rank-scaled).
-We recommend arcsinh transformation followed by feature-wise min-max scaling.
+Input data should be preprocessed using transformations such as arcsinh or log1p, optionally followed by feature-wise scaling (e.g., z-score, min–max, or rank scaling).
+We recommend arcsinh transformation followed by feature-wise min–max scaling.

+Optional: For both count and continuous data, DiagVI can additionally incorporate:
-- Optionally, an experimental covariate such as batch annotation or confounding variables such as donor sex.
+- an experimental covariate such as batch annotation or confounding variables such as donor sex.
-- Optionally, cell label annotations that weakly inform the prior of the latent space and guide a classifier in semi-supervised training.
+- cell label annotations that weakly inform the prior of the latent space and guide a classifier in semi-supervised training.

 Currently supported modalities include:
 - scRNA-seq
 - Spatial transcriptomics
 - Spatial proteomics (e.g., CITE-seq, any other antibody-based single cell measurement of protein expression)